mbbau/SQL_Practice/README.md

 There are a few considerations that Travis Cuzick state in his course:

-* "Multi-step SQL queries are EXTREMELY comming in the real world of data analysis."
+* "Multi-step SQL queries are EXTREMELY common in the real world of data analysis."
 * "Subqueries are best for straightforward, tow-step queries." (you can nest more than two queries but this kind of code gets confusing and unwieldy fast).
 * "SQL gives us other techniques that are better-suited to complex, many-step analysis."

+### Scalar Subqueries

+Scalar subqueries refer to queries that bring a single value as a result, basically one cell.
+Any time you want to include aggregate calculations directly in the where clause, scalar subqueries are the way to go.

+### Correlated Subqueries